-Once getting pick up by Powell, I became electrified and starting learning on a super fast rate.
-I was the amateur from hell lol, I skated in every event, freestyle, slalom, bank slalom, bowl, pool, It didn't matter, I entered it.
+Once getting picked up by Powell, I became electrified and starting learning on a super fast rate.
+I was the amateur from hell lol.
+I skated in every event, freestyle, slalom, bank slalom, bowl, pool.
+It didn't matter, I entered it.
 That really helped me to learn how to skate under pressure or when you had to skate.
-I love going fast, Speed is my addiction.
+I love going fast, speed is my addiction.
 So the faster you go means the higher you're going to go, so that in turn means everything is going to be on a big scale.
 Christian Hosoi was always the smoothest and went the highest.
 He really inspired me to want to blast.
 Christian is a super nice person also.
 Always was mellow and easy to talk to.
 My first contests started with Kevin Staab always beating me barely.
 Lol.
-I always laugh at that thought.
+I always laugh at that though.
 Even at my home park- Whittier I let him beat me by falling on my last trick which was a frontside invert.. lol.. that makes it even worse lol..
 I love Kevin Staab, though.
 I was always mad at Stacy because Kevin and I where the next Ams in line, who were supposed to get Pro Models.
 It ended up I was the only one and I had to force Stacy to give me a model.
 Kevin ended up riding for Sims.
 I almost went to Vison, but decided to start my own company with Jim Ball from sure grip.
 Steadham Design SGI instead.
-Anyways my last am contest was at upland.
-I won every even, Pipe pasting, bank slalom, longest carve, highest air, longest boardslide and the next day was the Pros.
+Anyways my last Am contest was at Upland.
+I won every event, pipe pasting, bank slalom, longest carve, highest air, longest boardslide and the next day was the Pros.